pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

 I think this is counter-intuitive as those keys are already parsed items, moreover python dictionaries can have integers as keys without problem...

 #### 2008-09-20 17:15:30 - ptmcg
 This is because ParseResults support both dict and list semantics, which Python dictionaries don't.
-When a ParseResults has <u>getitem</u> called with an int argument, it has to assume that this is going to be a list index.
+When a ParseResults has `__getitem__` called with an int argument, it has to assume that this is going to be a list index.
 If ints might also be results name keys, then it is ambiguous as to which token should be returned.